JetBrains/kotlin-web-site/docs/topics/basic-types.md

 #### Unsigned arrays and ranges

+> Unsigned arrays and operations on them are [Beta](components-stability.md).
+They are almost stable, but migration
+> steps may be required in the future.
+We'll do our best to minimize any changes you will have to make.
+>
+{type="warning"}

 Same as for primitives, each of unsigned type has corresponding type that represents arrays of that type:

 * `UByteArray`: an array of unsigned bytes